Roman emperor: Powers under the Principate

 The legal authority of the emperor derived from an extraordinary concentration of individual powers and offices that were extant in the Republic and developed under Augustus and later rulers, rather than from a new political office.
 Under the Republic, these powers would have been split between several people, who would each exercise them with the assistance of a colleague and for a specific period of time.
 Augustus held them all at once by himself, and with no time limits; even those that nominally had time limits were automatically renewed whenever they lapsed.
 The Republican offices endured and emperors were regularly elected to the most prominent of them: the consulship and censorship.
 This early period of the Empire is known as the "Principate", derived from the title princeps used by the early emperors.

 The most important bases of the emperor's power were his supreme power of command (imperium maius) and tribunician power (tribunicia potestas) as personal qualities, separate from his public office.
-Originally, the powers of command where divided in consular imperium for Rome and proconsular imperium for the provinces.
+Originally, the powers of command were divided in consular imperium for Rome and proconsular imperium for the provinces.
 This division became obsolete in 19 BC when Augustus was given consular imperium – despite leaving the consulship in 23 BC – and thus control over all troops.
 This overwhelming power was referred to as imperium maius to indicate its superiority to other holders of imperium, such as the proconsuls of the few senatorial provinces and allies such as Agrippa.
 The governors appointed to the imperial provinces only answered to the emperor himself, who could maintain or replace them at will.

 Denarius of Augustus (18 BC).
 (Note: The legend reads: spqr imp(erator) caesari aug(ustus) co(n)s(ul) xi tri(bunicia) pot(estas) vi; meaning "consul for the 11th time, [wielder of the] tribunician power for the 6th time".)